 Also, be ready to explain to your kids the realities of drinking, gambling and raucous behavior, because chances are, you are going to see quite a bit of it!
 (No matter where you stay)

-Jesse - World Nomads almost 7 years ago
+Jesse - World Nomads about 8 years ago

 Check out New York-New York for its roller coaster, Mandalay Bay (Shark Reef ), any of the Stations properties for their movie theaters and arcades, and finally Circus Circus, which has the most kid-centric activities per square foot.
-I usually go to any of these with my family when i go to Las Vegas. almost 7 years ago
+I usually go to any of these with my family when i go to Las Vegas. about 8 years ago

 I like the places that are more like an apartment w/kitchen and separate rooms versus a hotel room.
 That way we can still have the family dinners, save some money on eating out, it it just has a more relaxed atmosphere.
 They really don't run into more money if you compare it to eating out several meals a day.